No products in the basket.

 There are a couple of key factors that will come into play when picking socks.
 Firstly, material.
 Socks tend to be made of synthetic fabric, Merino wool, or sheep’s wool.
-Merino wool is a natural fibre that is breathable and lightweight making it suitable for all conditions.
-Sheep’s wool tends to be thicker and warmer but is not as effective at regulating temperature.
+Merino wool is a natural fibre that is breathable and lightweight, making it suitable for all conditions.
+Sheep’s wool tends to be thicker and warmer, but is not as effective at regulating temperature.
 They’ll also take longer to dry out.
 Socks made of synthetic material are generally made out of some kind of Merino blend and will try to combine the qualities of Merino wool with more longevity.
 Though they are cheaper, try and avoid cotton socks.
 You’ll wear through them quickly and will do little to prevent blisters.
 The second main factor is the length of the sock.
 As a rule, you don’t want socks that are shorter than your boot as you’re likely to encounter rubbing.
-Longer socks will also keep your warmer, a blessing in winter but it can be a little sweaty in summer.
+Longer socks will also keep your warmer, a blessing in winter but it can get a little sweaty in summer.

 Available from: Basecamp

-The CoolFusion socks have one big priority and that is keeping your feet cool and comfortable while you’re out and about.
+The CoolFusion socks have one big priority, and that is keeping your feet cool and comfortable while you’re out and about.
 The socks have specialist ventilation panels to keep a good airflow and stop your feet getting too hot and sweaty, even in summer.
 The Trailhead socks are woven from a Merino wool blend and feature extra padding around the heels and Achilles to keep you comfortable.
 They are also capable of doubling up for trail running as well.

 Available from: Cotswold Outdoor